drmikehenry/install-linux/install-linux.md

 - Update APT cache:

-      apt-get update
+      apt update

 - Install gcc-12 as a prerequisite for VirtualBox 7.0:

       agi gcc-12

-- Install virtualbox and extension pack:
+- Install virtualbox:

       agi virtualbox-7.0

-  **NOTE** virtualbox-ext-pack is apparently an Ubuntu-provided package that should not be mixed with virtualbox installed directly from Oracle's repository.
+  **NOTE** Do not install `virtualbox-ext-pack`; this is apparently an Ubuntu-provided package that should not be mixed with virtualbox installed directly from Oracle's repository.

+  **NOTE** If UEFI Secure Boot is enabled, a Machine-Owner Key (MOK) will be automatically generated.
+This must be enrolled with the system firmware.

+  For this purpose, choose a password when prompted by the dialog box during installation of virtualbox; this password will be used at next boot for confirmation in the "Enroll MOK" and "Change Secure Boot state" menus that show up at next boot.
+  - Use normal login password.

+- **Reboot** to allow entry of the password and for the driver to be enabled.

+  At the menu during boot:

+  - Enroll MOK: Continue
+  - Enroll the key(s)?: Yes
+  - Password: `the chosen password above`
+  - Reboot.

 - For information on installing the extension pack: